What is a jewelry appraisal?

 Unfortunately, there are no local or federal regulations prohibiting the unqualified from appraising jewelry.
 This means you need to check the credentials of your appraiser before contracting them.
-Degrees from the Gemological Institute of America (GG) and Gem-A of Great Britain (FGA) indicate a level of study in the identification of gems and diamond grading but do not include valuation.
+Degrees from the Gemological Institute of America (GG) and Gem-A of Great Britain (FGA) indicate a fundamental level of study in the identification of gems and diamond grading but do not include valuation.
 While a level of competency in gemology has been achieved, they are not qualified appraisers yet.

 What should I pay for an appraisal?

 Even if the value hasn't changed, a current review is always advisable on a periodic basis.
 When you change insurance companies, they will usually require an document bearing a date with a year.

 How is an appraised value derived?

 For insurance, contemporary jewelry usually has like items readily available which allow for a market approach to the appraisal process.
 Not unlike methods of the real estate appraiser, comparable items are used to establish a replacement value.
 In a cost approach, components of the item are and added together to establish value.
 Major diamonds are valued from comparable ones in the marketplace and with recognized trade price guides and a markup reflective of the retail environment.
 Colored stones, on the other hand require extended experience in the field with industry sources for each specific gem and their quality.
 Price guides are merely that and it is the expertise of the appraiser that really shows here.
 Mountings in the cost approach reflect metal content, method of manufacture, accent stones and a retail markup.